jeffomidvaran/TheBlockouts/docs/final.md

 </p>

 <h4>Biggest Advantage:</h4>
-Our agent’s understanding of the weapons is implicit, this is highly useful if we decide to add more weapons; the reward speaks for itself
+Our agent’s understanding of the weapons is implicit, this is highly useful if we decide to add more weapons; the reward speaks for itself.

 <h4>Biggest Disadvantages:</h4>
 Without the reward for intent, the agent would take far longer to understand that it should attack endermen and zombies while leaving villagers alone.
-A q learning implementation restricts the complexity of the agent because it won’t be able to finely tune everything a player can do because of its limited state and action space
+A Q-learning implementation restricts the complexity of the agent because it won’t be able to finely tune everything a player can do because of its limited state and action space.

 ## Evaluation